Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 JU-ON (呪怨) is one of the most popular Japanese horror movie sagas among fans of the genre.
 The saga revolves around an abandoned house where a horrible murder took place, and since then everyone who comes into contact with the house is cursed and ends up dying.

-By the way, you don’t have to have seen the movies to see the Netflix series, although if you like the horror genre, I recommend you watch them.
+By the way, you don’t need to have watched the movies to enjoy the Netflix series, although if you like the horror genre, I recommend you watch them.

 Extra: Kino nani tabeta?

-The protagonists of the story are Shiro Kakei, a lawyer and Kenji Yabuki, a hairdresser.
+The protagonists of the story are Shiro Kakei, a lawyer, and Kenji Yabuki, a hairdresser.
 Kakei and Yabuki are a gay couple who live together in Tokyo.
-The series shows his day to day, with his good and bad moments.
+The series shows their day-to-day, with his good and bad moments.
 For example, Kakei doesn’t like to show his sexuality in public, while Yabuki doesn’t hide it.
 This means that when they are together Kakei doesn’t want others to perceive that they are a couple.

 And finish!
 This is my list of recommendations for Japanese series on Netflix.
 Have you seen any?
 Which of the list is the one that most catches your attention?
 If you have any recommendations, please don’t hesitate to write us in the comments! 🙂